 Take a look at this article about fresh cheese varieties to discover even more options for this part of your platter.

 Any cheese ripened with the mold Penicillium with have green, gray, blue, or black veins or spots of mold running through it.
+Bold and pungent, choose one of these when you know there are fellow blue cheese fans at the party.

 - Strong and tangy flavor